This cool tool deletes the background from images so you don’t have to use Photoshop

 While Remove.bg has attracted a bit of attention before, we noticed it this time around when Twitter user Matt Haughey tested it out on Gritty, everyone’s favorite ambiguously anthropomorphic leftist meme.
 And it worked!
 Gritty is people, too.

 Since the release of remove.bg we have received a lot of great feedback and we are currently making plans for the future of the tool.
-We don’t have definite announcements about this yet, the only thing that’s clear is: We want to keep offering the current service free of charge on a permanent basis.”
+We don’t have definite announcements about this yet, the only thing that’s clear is: We want to keep offering the current service free of charge on a permanent basis.

-On the about page, its creators also reassure users that they aren’t training AI on images edited with the tool.
+On the About page, its creators also reassure users that they aren’t training AI on images edited with the tool.
 That’s it, no catch, it just works.
 We need more things that just work.